zwaldowski/waldowski.me/src/posts/2023/not-a-blog-philosophy.md

 ## Finding a Home

-If you're someone with a little technical ability, it's _en vogue_ to hyperobsess over your blog as one of a million eternally-unfinished side projects.
+If you're someone with a little technical ability, it's _en vogue_ to hyper-obsess over your blog as one of a million eternally-unfinished side projects.
 (I'm not bitter.)
 I chafe at this for a couple of reasons, the biggest one being the way it leads me down an infinite road of bikeshedding.